ChuEating1005/ChuEating1005/README.md

 <h1 align="center">Hi 👋, I'm Benjamin Chu</h1>
 <h3 align="center">A passionate CS student from NYCU 🇹🇼</h3>

+### 👨🏻‍💻 &nbsp;About me
-I'm a computer science student at NYCU 🇹🇼, passionate about AI/ML, 2D & 3D vision, image processing, networking, and web systems.
+- Passionate about AI/ML, 2D & 3D vision, image processing, networking, and web systems.
-Currently working on cool stuff like 3D inpainting using diffusion models.
+- Currently surveying workis about 3D inpainting and generation using diffusion models.

-## 👥 Leadership
+### 👥 &nbsp;Leadership

-**President, NYCU Computer Science Student Association**
+- **President, NYCU Computer Science Student Association**
   Currently leading a 50-person team to organize diverse activities for the CS community — from company visits and alumni sharing sessions to tech workshops and entertainment events.
 I also serve as a bridge between students and faculty, advocating for student needs and fostering cross-grade connections.

+- **Co-leader of Development Group, 2024 Meichu Hackathon** Responsible for the Meichu Hackathon signup [website](https://2024.meichuhackathon.org/), a Line bot for company activities on the event day, and development group project.
-## 🚀 Projects
+### 🚀 &nbsp;Projects

-### 🌐 Application & Websites
+#### 🌐 &nbsp;Application & Websites

 - **[YStoryHouse](https://github.com/ChuEating1005/2024-LINE-FRESH)**
   A LINE Mini App designed to bridge generations through storytelling.
 Integrated ChatGPT, DALL·E, and speech recognition APIs to help elders record memories and generate web comics.
 Backend   built with Django; deployed using Docker and Firebase.